The Animus curriculum has been developed with the following principles in mind:

 The physical needs of the students are central to their lives and are integrated into a holistic curriculum and for many of our students they will take up a large proportion of the school day.
 The main reasons for including physical movement into the curriculum should be to:

 - Protect body shape

 - Improve general health and wellbeing

 This aspect of the curriculum has to be carried out in close working partnership with our Multi-Disciplinary Team (MDT) and home.
 The students may not always enjoy or chose for this therapy to take place but it must for the wellbeing of the student.
 As much as possible it is approached in a holistic way into the everyday experiences and activities in the curriculum.
 Many of our therapeutic activities have a strong focus on this area and our students will take part in them (if appropriate) as often as possible in their individualised curriculum/ timetable.
 Although all experiences will offer opportunity for physical development.

-Good physical health and an active life is important to learning generally for all young people.
+Good physical health and an active life is important to learning and the mental health of all young people.

 Student centred planning

 All planning is centred on the individual with each student having a personalised timetable and an Individual Medium Term plan (IMPT) which is given to parents and professionals.
 We believe that this individualised planning will allow the opportunity for the student to be more fully engaged in their learning.
 This approach will offer them a growing opportunity to apply their knowledge in a range of environments and with different people, helping prepare them for the future.
 This will also empower them as people and allow them to develop their independence.